ExtremeElectronics/PP-Lynx/README.md

 Running programs in the TAP format are in the SD directory, for more info see the readme there.

 #Function Keys
+F1 - Escape
-F1 - load taps file from SD
+F2 - load taps file from SD
-F9 - Z80 reset
+F9 - Z80 reset (only)

 Current setup in a 3D printed case.
 ![421b32f81baee515](https://github.com/ExtremeElectronics/PP-Lynx/assets/102665314/4a728921-2a83-44ab-8db5-c439b738eea2)

+## ToDo
+Errors on file load/save (file still loads/saves, but console get an error) Disk support (may need more memory than the Pico has)